jdejong/proxycheck/README.md

 # ProxyCheck.io

-This GEM is currently a Work In Progress to provide simple bindings for interacting with the ProxyCheck.io's API.
-We will continue to add features to this GEM over the next couple of weeks and please assume there might be breaking changes in the future.
-We will do our best to keep them at a minimum and call out anything of note.
+This GEM provides simple bindings for interacting with the ProxyCheck.io's API.
+This current branch is to support version 2 of the proxycheck API.

+If you wish to use ProxyCheck v1, check the 1.0 branch.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, specify gem version 2:

-    gem 'proxycheck'
+    gem 'proxycheck', ">=2.0.0", "<3.0.0"

 And then execute: